In this lesson, Ustadh Amjad Tarsin, reviews the chapter on Hajj from Imam Al-Ghazali’s Ihya Ulum al-Din.

 1- Yearning for the two Holy mosques:

 This yearning stems from an understanding that this is the House of God for you to fulfill your servitude.
 The reward for which is gazing upon Allah in the Hereafter.

 2- Buying the two garments of Ihram:

 Then the person should remember that they will be buried in this clothing; and even though you have put on these garments you might not actually make it to the Hajj but you will meet Allah in them.

 “At your service Oh Allah, I am at your service, at your service You have no partner, I am at your service.
 All praise and all blessings belong to You and everything in existence belongs to You, You have no partner.”

 This is the worldly response to what Allah has asked you to do in the spiritual realm; it is a response to the call that Allah tasked Prophet Ibrahim with making for Hajj.

 5- At ‘Arafah:

-In conclusion, Ustadh Amjad reminds us to always think of Allah’s mercy as greater than our sin and that Allah is the most forgiving.
+In conclusion, Ustadh Amjad reminds us to always think of the mercy of Allah as greater than our sin; and that Allah is the most forgiving.